Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Nonlinear estimates

 Otherwise, we always obtain

 In fact, the worst bound comes from the summation of \eqref{eq:nonres3-3} over $j_1, j_2, j_3$ and $j_4$.
 Indeed,

 which complete the proof of Lemma \ref{lem:nonres3}. \end{proof}

 Next, we estimate the \emph{high-low-low $\Rightarrow$ high} non-resonant interaction component in the nonlinear term.
-As mentioned in Sec. \ref{sec:intro} and \ref{sec:trilinear}, the trilinear estimate fails in the standard $X^{s,b}$ space due to the much more derivatives in high frequency mode and the lack of dispersive smoothing effect.
-The following lemma shows that the short time length ($\approx (\mbox{frequency})^{-2}$) which is taken in $F_{k}$ or $N_k$ spaces is suitable to estimate the trilinear nonlinearity.
+As mentioned in Sections \ref{sec:intro} and \ref{sec:trilinear}, the trilinear estimate fails in the standard $X^{s,b}$ space due to the strong nonlinearity and the lack of dispersive smoothing effect.
+The following lemma shows that the short time length ($\approx (\mbox{frequency})^{-2}$) which is taken in $F_{k}$ or $N_k$ spaces is suitable to estimate the cubic nonlinearity.

 \begin{lemma}[High-low-low $\Rightarrow$ high] Let $k_4 \ge 20$, $|k_3-k_4| \le 5$ and $k_1, k_2 \le k_4 -10$.
 Then, we have

 \end{lemma}

 \begin{proof} As in the proof of Lemma \ref{lem:nonres1} -- \ref{lem:nonres3}, it is enough to consider